PaulZC/Iridium_9603_Beacon/RockBLOCK.md

 Before you travel, download a set of Google Static Map tiles using [Google_Static_Maps_Tiler.py](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/Python/Google_Static_Maps_Tiler.py).
 1 degree tiles are useful for large areas, 0.1 degree or 0.01 degree for smaller areas.
+Put the _StaticMapTile----.png_ files in the same directory as Iridium_Beacon_Base.py.
+By default, the
+Tiler will ask Google for _roadmap_ map_type images.
+You can change this to _satellite_, _terrain_ or _hybrid_ by editing the Python code before you run it.

 [Iridium_Beacon_Base.py](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/Python/Iridium_Beacon_Base.py) is very similar in its operation to
 Iridium_Beacon_Mapper_RockBLOCK.py except that the beacon data is received via Iridium rather than by email.
 The software talks to